Shopify/hydrogen-v1/docs-v1/docs/api/hooks/framework/useflashsession.md

 <aside class="note beta">
 <h4>Experimental feature</h4>

-<p><code>useFlashSession</code> is an experimental feature.
+<p>`useFlashSession` is an experimental feature.
 As a result, functionality is subject to change.
 You can provide feedback on this feature by <a href="https://github.com/Shopify/hydrogen/issues">submitting an issue in GitHub</a>.</p>

 </aside>